Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get

 Life can definitely feel frustrating when your 3 month old won’t nap.
-You hardly get a rest, doing chores is nearly impossible, and you feel stuck to your baby 24/7.
+You hardly get a rest, doing chores is nearly impossible, and you feel stuck to her 24/7.

 Thankfully, these simple secrets can turn things around.
-Prevent your newborn from getting overtired by shortening her awake time to no more than 90 minutes max.
+Prevent her from getting overtired by shortening her awake time to no more than 90 minutes max.
 If you can’t put her down drowsy but awake, make sure she’s completely asleep before setting her down.

-Try tugging on her pacifier before she typically wakes up, as this will hopefully buy you more time and stretch her sleep even more.
+Try tugging on her pacifier before she wakes up, as this will hopefully buy you more time and stretch her sleep even more.
 Instead of feeding her to sleep, feed her after she wakes up, so she doesn’t rely on feeding sessions to fall asleep.

 Create a conducive sleep environment that will make her more likely to fall and stay asleep.
 Follow a routine, allowing the general “flow” of your day to signal what she can expect to happen next.

 And finally, I leave you with this: try not to get too frustrated with naps.
 I know, easier said than done, but sometimes we get so caught up in the moment we forget to ask ourselves whether this truly is worth the frustration.

-Instead, remember that whether your baby takes naps or not doesn’t define who you are as a parent.
+Instead, remember that whether she takes naps or not doesn’t define who you are as a parent.
 That this is a season in life that came and will surely go, as all seasons do.
-And that naps aren’t always the nightmare that they seem to be—even as you’re bouncing on that yoga ball for the zillionth time.
+And that naps aren’t always the nightmare that they seem to be—even as you’re bouncing on that yoga ball for the millionth time.

 Get more tips: